brookewoolley/CV/README.md

 I have spent most of my life practising art and design and therefore have a keen visual eye.
 I have successfully worked to brief for clients countless times and am visually precise.
 I specialised in architectural illustration, maps and event stationery.
 You can see a selection of work here:- https://www.instagram.com/wolfwhistle/.

-Most of my creative skills are self-taught which has been a useful touchstone for learning to code - I feel there are many parallels in the processes of creating a program as well as the need for continuous learning and maintaining a practice.
+Most of my creative skills are self-taught which has been a useful touchstone for learning to code as I feel that there are many parallels to the processes of creating a program as well as the need for continuous learning and maintaining a practice.

 #### Problem Solving